microsoft/BotBuilder-Samples/generators/dotnet-templates/Microsoft.BotFramework.CSharp.CoreBot/content/README.md

 	- Press `F5` to run the project

 # Testing the bot using Bot Framework Emulator **v4**
-[Microsoft Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

 - Install the Bot Framework Emulator version 4.2.0 or greater from [here][6]